wmclt/CV-Flask/README.md

 # CV-Flask

-This project is to create a website in which I can showcase my CV.
+This project is to create a *static* website in which I can showcase my CV.
+I use Flask as general framework, Flask-Flatpages to allow the content to be written in Markdown and automatically converted to html and css, and finally Frozen-Flask to be able to build the application by turning everything into static files.

+The structure of the project makes a distinction between the templates, which encode the structure of webpages in HTML + Jinja2 (a templating language), and the pages, which contain the content of webpages written in Markdown language.

 ## IDEA